 PWAs reinvented the web in the best way possible.
 Apart from the most engaging options available, such as Push Notifications, Home Screen presence, and offline running, a PWA solution also drops the necessity of installation via App Stores.
 All of these lead to increasing the time users spend on an app, growing CTR on Ads, leveling up of re-engagement and decreasing bounce rates.

-Of course, the technology is developing, though we can definitely say that PWAs are already changing the world of the web.
-PWAs are here to stay.
+Of course, the technology is developing, though we can definitely say that PWAs are already changing the world of the web, and they are here to stay.
 The best proof of this is examples of international companies that have implemented PWAs with amazing results.

-We at Codica build both web solutions and their mobile versions.
+We at Codica build Progressive Web Applications for our clients.
 We keep up with the latest technological trends and of course, support the initiative to reinvent the web.

 If you’re into the idea of PWAs, we are ready to put your ideas and thoughts into practice.
 Let’s get in touch and discuss your project.